DenysPacheco/css-hash-convert/README.md

 ## What it does

-- [x] Make a hash out of css classes names and apply for all the html's
+- [x] Make a hash out of css and id classes
+- [x] Auto apply for all the html files
 - [x] Create `-hashed` file with the output
-- [x] Auto change the css names of the link tags
+- [x] Auto change the css file to `-hashed` in the html link tag
+- [x] Multiple files on multiple folders

 ## Usage